sarpkilickap/Girvan-Newman/README.md

   3. Recalculate betweenness of all remaining edges since shortest paths is changing when we remove edges.
   4. Repeat step 3 & 4 until no edges remain.

 Data is provided by Dr. Islem Rekik, and code is implented for her Graph Theory lecture at ITU in fall of 2020/2021.
-Her lecture videos are in Basira Lab YouTube channel.
+Her lecture videos are in BASIRA Lab YouTube channel.
 Link: https://www.youtube.com/watch?v=dEGmpwPMBH0&list=PLug43ldmRSo3MV-Jgjr30E5SpwNKkjTvJ&ab_channel=BASIRALab